 - If you are initiating an individual pro bono project, fill out and submit a Student Project Proposal to ensure that your project conforms to Pro Bono Program guidelines.
 Student Project Proposals will be reviewed for approval by Pro Bono Program staff.

-- If you are graduating in 2015 or later, make sure to complete the mandatory Ethics Course prior to commencing any pro bono work or training.
+- You are required to complete the mandatory Ethics Course prior to commencing any pro bono work or training.
 Failure to do so will result in your hours being ineligible for admission into the Pro Bono Society.

 - The student and the organization then arrange for training and discharge of the student’s pro bono work with the organization.